DanteHealy/Learn_Shop/README.md

 - CDN references: cdnjs - The #1 free and open source CDN built to make life easier for developers.
 - Secret Key Generator:  RandomKeygen - The Secure Password & Keygen Generator.
 - Font-Awesome: Sourcing icons used across the site.
+- Gmail: for a free dedicated email account to be set up for register and order confirmations.
 - Google Fonts API: Used to source the text font.
 - Balsamiq: for wireframes.
 - Coolors.co: For colour scheme generator.